arnavparekar/Dishcovery/README.md

 Meet the creators behind Dishcovery – Arnav, Ritesh, Ninad and Laksh.
 Dishcovery is the result of a passionate effort by a team of developers dedicated to transforming how users interact with food digitally.
 With the rise of smart applications and AI-driven personalization, we envisioned a platform that moves beyond static recipes to become a dynamic culinary assistant.
 Our team believes in building software that blends intelligence with usability.
 By integrating modern technologies like Google's Generative AI, Docker, Firebase, and a scalable React + Flask architecture, we set out to create a platform that could grow with its users.
 Whether you're a home cook experimenting with what's in your pantry or someone planning meals for the week, Dishcovery is tailored to enhance your journey.
-This project is not just an academic submission—it’s a practical, real-world application of cloud computing principles, containerized deployments, and AI integrations.
-Built with a developer-first mindset and a user-first heart, Dishcovery is our vision of what the future of food platforms looks like: personalized, intelligent, scalable, and joyful.
+It’s a practical, real-world application of cloud computing principles, containerized deployments, and AI integrations.
+Built with a developer and user first mindset.
+Dishcovery is our vision of what the future of food platforms looks like: personalized, intelligent, scalable, and joyful.
 We are proud to present Dishcovery as a cloud-integrated smart web app that redefines convenience, creativity, and customization in the kitchen.